jensz12/SNIP/README.md

 How to run it in Docker
 -----------------------

-    docker-compose up
+    docker compose up -d --build

 This automatically builds the docker-image and fires up Nginx, PHP and MariaDB.
-Access your SNIP instance at http://localhost/.
+Access your SNIP instance at http://localhost/ port 8075.

 All files are served directly; the SNIP-configuration for Docker resides in docker/snip.php